pknielski/pknielski.github.io/_posts/2019-05-20-soupychicken.md

 Soupy Chicken

 This is an easy dish for those times you forget to thaw the chicken.
+You can also just use what you have on hand, which is nice.
+As long as you have broth and chicken, you should be good.

 Here’s what you will need to make it like I do.
 However, you can change whatever you want-different vegetables, a different cut of chicken, different herbs.
 But try it once like this to get the hang of it and see how the flavors work together.